Jvrcg/javiercruz-site/src/content/playbooks/hn-audience-map.md

 ## The AI-search angle (AEO / GEO)

 There's a second reason this matters more now than it would have a few years ago.
 HN discussions are represented in the data that trains LLMs and in the sources that answer engines cite.
-Showing up on HN isn't just about reaching people — it's about being present in the inputs that determine which names AI tools recommend.
+Showing up on HN isn't just about reaching people; it's about being present in the inputs that determine which names AI tools recommend.
 While outside a paid media manager role, this would be low-hanging fruit that would support paid media efforts with social proof.

 ## What I'd do about it

 1. **Show up where the audience already is.** The infra cluster routes conversations through HuggingFace, Modal, and Replicate, not Baseten's own.
 Earned presence (technical content, Show HN launches, founder/engineer participation) in that adjacency is the cheapest and easiest way in.

 2. **Treat HN as a channel-fit test, not a guarantee.** Modal posts ~2x/month and gets traction.
-Cadence and content type matter more than channel choice — the audience is there, but the consistent presence isn't.
+Cadence and content type matter more than channel choice; the audience is there, but the consistent presence isn't.

-3. **Map before you buy.** This same overlap method works as a pre-spend audit for any channel (Reddit, paid social interest targeting, podcast/newsletter sponsorships) — to find where the buyer already clusters before allocating budget.
+3. **Map before you buy.** This same overlap method works as a pre-spend audit for any channel (Reddit, paid social interest targeting, podcast/newsletter sponsorships) to find where the buyer already clusters before allocating budget.

 ## Things to note

 Shared commenters approximate shared audience, not causal influence.
-The 12-month window matters — a 6-month cut missed slower-posting companies entirely.
+The 12-month window matters, since a 6-month cut would have missed slower-posting companies entirely.
 And HN skews toward a specific technical persona; it's one signal, not the whole market.
 This is a directional map, not an attribution model.

 ---